 Questions that investors will be looking at closely: will next year’s budget be able to withstand the higher social costs of the 500+ child-benefits programme and a lower retirement age?
 Will the Ministry of Economic Development’s plans to simplify bureaucratic procedures boost growth and counterbalance the additional social costs?
-Will tax- and excise duty gathering be improved through greater efficiency and investment in IT systems?
-Will the spectre of Brexit, the departure from the single European market of what had been, until the beginning of 2016, Poland’s second-largest export destination hit industrial production and GDP?
+Will the impending departure from the single European market of Poland’s second-largest export destination hit its industrial production and GDP?
 Will the Ministry of Digital Affairs be able to deliver an ambitious e-administration project?

-The deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation nudging up to 0.7% in December 2016, folowed by a significant jump to 1.8% in January 2017.
-The basket of prices had been falling gently (typically by less than one percentage point year-on-year) for two and half years.
+The two-and-half-year deflationary run that Poland has experienced since July 2014 came to an end, with consumer price inflation breaking into positive territory in December 2016, followed by a significant jump to 2.2% in February 2017, then staying around that level.
 Russian food embargoes had the effect of dampening food prices in Poland as exporters seek domestic markets for their produce originally earmarked for Russia.
-Rebounding oil prices are helping to put an end to deflation, as are wage rises caused by tightening labour supply.
-Wages, however, had been rising faster, with a 4.3% jump in the private sector in the year to January 2017.
-The 8.1% increase in the statutory minimum wage on 1 January 2017 (from 1,850 zł to 2,000 zł) will also help push up inflation.
+Rebounding food and oil prices from a low base have put an end to deflation, as are wage rises caused by tightening labour supply.
+Wages, however, had been rising faster, with 6.6% growth in the private sector pay in the year to August 2017.
+The 5.0% increase in the statutory minimum wage on 1 January 2018 (from 2,000 zł to 2,100 zł) will also work its way into the inflation figures.

-Poland’s largest age cohort will reach the age of 34 this year (all 690,000 of them); this is Poland's demographic high-water mark.
-By contrast, the number of 14 year-olds is a mere 350,000, the low-water mark.
+Poland’s largest age cohort, born in 1983, will reach the age of 35 this year (all 690,000 of them); this is Poland's demographic high-water mark.
+By contrast, the number of 15 year-olds, born in 2003, is a mere 350,000, the low-water mark.
 Over the next few years, the number of young people entering the labour market will continue to fall by an average of 17,000 a year, as it has done for the past decade or so.

 However, the high quality of secondary education in Poland continues to encourage the BPO sector to invest in service centres in Poland, as does the high level of foreign language proficiency among younger Poles (Poland was ranked tenth in the world in the 2016 English Proficiency Index by language training company EF, with ‘high’ proficiency).